Light in the Darkness

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.1

-Unfortunately, we tend at this point to cut away from the flow John is establishing and skip to verse 14, which talks about the Word being made flesh – which is fine if we are exploring the eternality of the Creator – but such a skip interrupts a theme that is being established which is crucial to what follows in the Gospel, an emphasis on light and darkness.
+Unfortunately, we tend at this point to cut away from the flow John is establishing and skip to verse 14, which talks about the Word being made flesh—which is fine if we are exploring the eternality of the Creator—but such a skip interrupts a theme that is being established which is crucial to what follows in the Gospel, an emphasis on light and darkness.

 In him was life, and that life was the light of men.
 The light shines in the darkness, but the darkness has not understood it.
 There came a man who was sent from God; his name was John.
 He came as a witness to testify concerning that light, so that through him all men might believe.
 He himself was not the light; he came only as a witness to the light.
 The true light that gives light to every man was coming into the world.
 He was in the world, and though the world was made through him, the world did not recognize him.
 He came to that which was his own, but his own did not receive him.
 Yet to all who received him, to those who believed in his name, he gave the right to become children of God.2

-So significant is this light and darkness theme, that the gospel refers to it twenty four times, and it sets up a contrast that helps us understand what comes next – in the proper light – so to speak.
+So significant is this light and darkness theme, that the gospel refers to it twenty four times, and it sets up a contrast that helps us understand what comes next—in the proper light—so to speak.

-Clearly the Gospel of John sets about to introduce the reader to Jesus and declare him to be the Messiah.
-But as I looked at this proclamation in the first few chapters – delivered by various individuals and events – I began to wonder, when does Jesus first announce and claim that title himself.
-So I set about reading the record of those early days of his ministry searching for that first clear declaration from his own lips, stating that he actually was the Messiah.
+Clearly, the Gospel of John sets about to introduce the reader to Jesus and declare him to be the Messiah.
+But as I looked at this proclamation in the first few chapters—delivered by various individuals and events—I began to wonder this: when does Jesus first announce and claim that title himself?
+So I set about reading the record of those early days of his ministry, searching for that first clear declaration from his own lips, stating that he actually was the Messiah.

 The first event of this introduction in the Gospel, is Jesus’ encounter with John the Baptist: